nict-wisdom/rannc/documents/config.rst

      - Minimum number of microbatches for pipeline parallelism
    * - max_pipeline
      - 32
-     - Maxmum number of microbatches for pipeline parallelism
+     - Maximum number of microbatches for pipeline parallelism
    * - opt_param_factor
      - 2
-     - Factor to estimate memory usage by an optimizer.
-For example, Set this item to 2 for Adam because the optimizer uses two internal data `v` and `s`, whose sizes are equivalent to parameter tensors.
+     - Factor used to estimate memory usage by an optimizer.
+For example, set this item to 2 for Adam because the optimizer uses two internal data `v` and `s`, whose sizes are equivalent to parameter tensors.
    * - trace_events
      - false
      - Trace internal events if set to true.
 When true, the event tracing significantly degrades performance.